scottfrazer/hermes/README.md

 ## Grammar File Specification

-Grammar files are specified as a JSON object that typically has the `.gr` extension.
+Grammar files are specified in Hermes Grammar Format that typically has the `.gr` extension.
 A skeleton grammar file looks like this:

 ```
 grammar {
+  lexer<c> {
+    ... lexer regular expressions ...
+  }
   parser<ll1> {
     ... rules ...
     $e = parser<expression> {